astridx/meinblog/content/posts/joomla/37joomla-module-namespace-und-helper.en.md

 ##### [modules/mod_foo/tmpl/default.php](https://github.com/astridx/boilerplate/blob/13117ebddfc12db184cd96f3f4db1c794bfa735b/src/modules/mod_foo/tmpl/default.php)

 In the layout, we finally access the variable.
 The logic for calculating the variable value is encapsulated.
 This keeps the layout clear.
+We only insert the text `$test` here.
+If we want to know more about what is behind `$test`, we look in the helper.

 ```php {diff}
 \defined('_JEXEC') or die;